warpdesign/jquery-plugins/photoshopMove/README.md

 This is a simple plugin that allows to move inside a div much like you can do it in Photoshop (tm) with the space + lmb shortcut.

-This is untested on anything other than Chrome 22 and have only been developed for my own needs so there are not that much options available.
+This is untested on anything other than Chrome 22 and has only been developed for my own needs so there are not that many options available.

 Usage
 -----